spencerparkin/Thebe/README.md

 This is a graphics engine written in C++ with DirectX 12.

-A screen-shot follows, and it doesn't look like much, but to me, it's amazing, because the DX12 API is very challenging, to say the least.
+Following is the latest screen-shot.
+Yeah, it looks like crap, but it's a work in progress.

 ![snapshot](https://github.com/spencerparkin/Thebe/blob/main/screen_shot.png?raw=true)